-In Episode 7 we speak with Pitching expert Peter Hopwood and answer the question “What’s the Future of … Pitching for Success?”
+In Episode 7 we spoke with Pitching expert Peter Hopwood and answered the question “What’s the Future of … Pitching for Success?”

 Peter is a communications and presence coach, public speaking and pitch trainer and conference host.